 About the campus

-Brunel is a campus-based university, and students on site are never more than 10 minutes away from halls of residence, catering, social and sports facilities, lecture theatres, the Library, the Computer Centre or welfare services.
+Brunel is a campus-based university and our students on site are never more than 10 minutes away from everything they need - including halls of residence, catering, social and sports facilities, lecture theatres, the Library, the Computer Centre and welfare services.
 We have invested £300 million redeveloping the campus in the last few years, with many new and refurbished social, teaching and sporting facilities, and more green spaces outside.